How To: SLA Monitoring & Reporting

 The information you can collect in Obkio Network Performance Monitoring App gives you a precise and continuous view of your network performance.
 Obkio’s Network Performance Reports feature helps you extract and analyze a large amount of data from Obkio’s App all at once.

-Obkio's reports can provide a wealth of information about SLA performance, including metrics such as availability, response time, throughput, and error rate.
+Obkio's reports can provide a wealth of information about SLA performance, including metrics such as availability, response time, throughput, and network error rate.
 Reports can also provide trend analysis and other data visualization tools that make it easy to identify patterns and trends in performance over time.

 Overall, SLA reports are an important tool for monitoring SLAs, and should be generated regularly and shared with all relevant stakeholders.
 By leveraging the insights provided by reports, both service providers and customers can work together to ensure that SLAs are being met and that the service is meeting the needs of its users.